top of page

 Solution

-The solution involved both level design and programming.
-I created separate tile grids with distinct tags.
-We then programmed the Boss to randomly adjust its angle and speed based on the active tag.
-This also ensured the Boss ignored the background and foreground layers, leading to a smoother overall player experience.
+I addressed this through level design and programming by creating separate tile grids with distinct tags.
+We programmed the Boss to randomly adjust its angle and speed based on the active tag, ensuring it ignored background and foreground layers.
+This added variety and challenge, resulting in a smoother and more engaging player experience.

 BossBehavior.gif